International Lutheran Church (Ethiopia): History

-The first service for the International Lutheran Church was held on December 1, 1957 at the "fifth kilo" Mekane Yesus mother church.
-It was organized by Dr. Herbert G. Schaefer, the director of the American Lutheran Mission.
-Services were held on Sunday afternoons since the regular Amharic congregation met in the church building in the mornings.
-The ILC congregation was officially organized in May, 1958 with eleven adult members from the international community in Addis Ababa.
+The first service for the International Lutheran Church was held on December 1, 1957 at the Amest Kilo Mekane Yesus church, the oldest Ethiopian congregation of the EECMY.
+This first service of ILC was organized by Dr. Herbert G. Schaefer, the director of the American Lutheran Mission and the ILC congregation was officially organized in May, 1958 with eleven adult members from the international community in Addis Ababa.
 Sunday School classes began in 1959.
+The use of the English language by ILC was an attraction for non-Amharic speakers from embassies, non-government organizations and business personnel.
+They made up a large percentage of the members throughout its history.
+Missionary pastors and families from various Lutheran and Presbyterian missions were also active.
+Although the confessional statement of the congregation is Lutheran, Christians were all welcomed.
+Ethiopians who preferred to worship in English were also included.

 In 1960 ILC became a member of the Wollo-Tigre Synod of the Ethiopian Evangelical Church Mekane Yesus.
-When the Addis Ababa congregations formed their own synod, ILC transferred its membership to the present Central Ethiopia Synod.
+When the Addis Ababa congregations formed their own synod, ILC transferred its membership to the Central Ethiopia Synod.
+When the congregations within Addis Ababa became part of the Addis Ababa Synod in the 1990s, ILC was instead transferred under the guidance of the EECMY Head Office.

 In 1961 the present site was purchased.
 The new church building was dedicated on December 1, 1963, six years after the first service.
 Rev. Leonard Flachman of ALM chaired the building committee and designed the furniture.
 Later the pastors’ offices and Sunday School rooms were added.
 A Day Care Center was built in 1980.
 Later, the rear of the sanctuary was expanded and more offices were added.